-Students with special needs should contact the Registrar regarding services available for disabled students attending the institution.
-Auguste Escoffier School of Culinary Arts (AESCA) is committed to full compliance with both the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act regarding equal opportunities for students with disabilities.
+Students with special needs should contact the Student Services department regarding services available for disabled students attending the institution.
+AESCA is committed to full compliance with both the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act regarding equal opportunities for students with disabilities.
 Students with known or suspected disabilities are encouraged to reach out to Student Services at studentservices@escoffier.edu at the beginning of each term, or as soon as they become aware of the disability.